 The Freeman – Tiny Cob House Plans

-The Freeman is a 120 square foot tiny home model made out of cob.
+Advertisement The Freeman is a 120 square foot tiny home model made out of cob.
 Cob is a mixture of clay, sand, straw, and water.
 This tiny home model stands on the principles of being economical and sustainable.
-Almost all of the materials needed to build the house can be found in a local natural environment.
+Almost all of the materials needed to build the house can be … Read more

 Happy Thanksgiving Day 2012